openstack/governance/reference/principles.rst

 -------------

 OpenStack is one community with one common mission, producing one framework of collaborating components.
-Our organization into separate source code repositories and teams allows contributors to focus on their areas of interest and expertise, but does not make OpenStack a loose collection of disconnected projects.
+Our organization is split into separate source code repositories and teams allowing contributors to focus on their areas of interest and expertise, but does not make OpenStack a loose collection of disconnected projects.